Jonas Brothers discography

 On June 7, 2019, the Jonas Brothers released their fifth studio album, Happiness Begins, as their comeback album.
 The album debuted and peaked atop the Billboard 200, giving them their third chart-topping project.
 It produced the Billboard Hot 100 number-one single, "Sucker", which was the first single that the group released after their hiatus ended.
 It also produced the top-20 single, "Only Human", which reached number 18 on the Hot 100, as well as the top-40 single, "Cool", which reached number 27 on the Hot 100.
 In 2020, the Jonas Brothers released the single "What a Man Gotta Do", which debuted and peaked at number 16 on the Hot 100.
 That same year, they released the single "X", which features Karol G and debuted and peaked at number 33 on the Hot 100.
 In 2021, the Jonas Brothers released a collaboration with Marshmello, "Leave Before You Love Me", which reached number 19 on the Hot 100.

 On May 12, 2023, the Jonas Brothers released their sixth studio album, The Album.
 The album debuted and peaked at number three on the Billboard 200.
+On June 13, 2025, they released a live album called Live from the O2 London, which was recorded during their concerts at the O2 Arena in London, England, as part of their Five Albums.
+One Night.
+The World Tour on September 16-17, 2024.

 On August 8, 2025, the Jonas Brothers released their seventh studio album, Greetings from Your Hometown.
+The album debuted and peaked at number six on the Billboard 200.
+On November 14, 2025, they released a soundtrack album of their Christmas movie, A Very Jonas Christmas Movie, along with the film's release.
+On March 13, 2026, they released a live album called Friends from Your Hometown, which was recorded during the fall and winter at various stops of their Jonas20: Greetings from Your Hometown Tour the previous year, containing professionally-recorded live performances with numerous special guests that were brought out during the tour, as well as a live rendition of "Backwards" from Greetings from Your Hometown.